-After the Duomo we walked to the Sforza Castle to see the Rondanini Pietà, Michelangelo’s last sculpture before he died.
+After the Duomo, we walked to the Sforza Castle to see the Rondanini Pietà, Michelangelo’s last sculpture before he died.
 The sculpture is incomplete but still is an amazing work of art.
-One angle it looks like Jesus is lifting up his mother Mary, while another angle looks like Mary is pulling up Jesus.
-We had the place to ourself and it was nice to sit and examine this for a while.
+From one angle it looks like Jesus is lifting up his mother Mary, while another angle looks like Mary is pulling up Jesus.
+We had the place to ourselves and it was nice to sit and examine this for a while.

-After this we went to the afternoon viewing of the ballet.
+Next, we went to the afternoon viewing of the ballet at the famous opera house, Teatro Alla Scala.
 We sat in the very last row but it was absolutely amazing!

 We were pretty tired after the ballet so we took a quick nap and then took the subway to the Navigli District.
 This area had a lot of young people out on a Sunday night and had cool bridges over the water.
 We walked around and enjoyed a delicious dinner of pasta (of course).

-It was time for a litte window shopping!
-We walked around and looked in stores like Armani, Dolce & Gabanna, Prada, Gucci, the whole gang!
+It was time for a little window shopping!
+We walked around Via Monte Napoleone and looked in stores like Armani, Dolce & Gabanna, Prada, Gucci, and the whole gang!
 All this window shopping worked up an appetite so we had coffee and a snack at the Armani Cafe!